edcheyjr/notes-api/README.md

 -   Generate your **APP_KEY** by typing this on your terminal `php artisan key:generate`

--   Once that is done run migrations and start the applicaion
+-   Once that is done run migrations and start the applicaion You can run `php artisan migrate:fresh` if you don't want the application seeded with values or `php artisan migrate:fresh --seed --seeder=NoteSeeder ` to seed with values

 ```
     php artisan migrate:fresh --seed --seeder=NoteSeeder